May is another typical festival month in the Philippines

 April – May / La Carlota City, Negros Occidental

-It is a parade/procession of pair of men and women from the barrio.
-Women are cladded in traditional stylish gowns and men are in “jusi” or “pina” barong tagalog.
+It is a parade/procession of pairs of men and women from the barrio.
+Women are clad in traditional stylish gowns and men are in “jusi” or “pina” barong tagalog.
 Local marching band tags along at the end of the procession to render music to the lovely pairs.

 Even balik-bayans from these barrios go home just to participate in this tradition.
 Sometimes movie stars and government officials are also invited to join this traditional procession/parade.

 ALIWAN GRAND FIESTA